-- Mark the highlighted node and select Move to extension | Add to configuration.
-The definition tree view switches to Configuration (custom). - 4.
-Select the Node editor view. - 5.
+Mark the highlighted node and select the Move to extension > Add to configuration context menu item.

+The definition tree view switches to Configuration (custom).

+- 4. Select the Node editor view. - 5.
 In the Text field, enter your identifier for the place holder Caption required for the label as given in the following example.